decentraland/eth-connect/report/eth-connect.api.md

   isZero(): boolean;

+  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  lt(n: BigNumber.Value, base?: number): boolean;
+  // Warning: (tsdoc-param-tag-with-invalid-optional-name) The @param should not include a JSDoc-style optional name; it must not be enclosed in '[ ]' brackets. lt(n: BigNumber.Value, base?: number): boolean;

+  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  lte(n: BigNumber.Value, base?: number): boolean;
+  // Warning: (tsdoc-param-tag-with-invalid-optional-name) The @param should not include a JSDoc-style optional name; it must not be enclosed in '[ ]' brackets. lte(n: BigNumber.Value, base?: number): boolean;

-  static max(...n: BigNumber.Value[]): BigNumber;
+  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen static max(...n: BigNumber.Value[]): BigNumber;

-  static maximum(...n: BigNumber.Value[]): BigNumber;
+  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen static maximum(...n: BigNumber.Value[]): BigNumber;

-  static min(...n: BigNumber.Value[]): BigNumber;
+  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen static min(...n: BigNumber.Value[]): BigNumber;

-  static minimum(...n: BigNumber.Value[]): BigNumber;
+  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen static minimum(...n: BigNumber.Value[]): BigNumber;

+  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  minus(n: BigNumber.Value, base?: number): BigNumber;
+  // Warning: (tsdoc-param-tag-with-invalid-optional-name) The @param should not include a JSDoc-style optional name; it must not be enclosed in '[ ]' brackets. minus(n: BigNumber.Value, base?: number): BigNumber;

+  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  mod(n: BigNumber.Value, base?: number): BigNumber;
+  // Warning: (tsdoc-param-tag-with-invalid-optional-name) The @param should not include a JSDoc-style optional name; it must not be enclosed in '[ ]' brackets. mod(n: BigNumber.Value, base?: number): BigNumber;

+  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  modulo(n: BigNumber.Value, base?: number): BigNumber;
+  // Warning: (tsdoc-param-tag-with-invalid-optional-name) The @param should not include a JSDoc-style optional name; it must not be enclosed in '[ ]' brackets. modulo(n: BigNumber.Value, base?: number): BigNumber;

+  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  multipliedBy(n: BigNumber.Value, base?: number) : BigNumber;
+  // Warning: (tsdoc-param-tag-with-invalid-optional-name) The @param should not include a JSDoc-style optional name; it must not be enclosed in '[ ]' brackets. multipliedBy(n: BigNumber.Value, base?: number) : BigNumber;

   negated(): BigNumber;

+  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  plus(n: BigNumber.Value, base?: number): BigNumber;
+  // Warning: (tsdoc-param-tag-with-invalid-optional-name) The @param should not include a JSDoc-style optional name; it must not be enclosed in '[ ]' brackets. plus(n: BigNumber.Value, base?: number): BigNumber;

+  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  pow(n: number, m?: BigNumber.Value): BigNumber;
+  // Warning: (tsdoc-param-tag-with-invalid-optional-name) The @param should not include a JSDoc-style optional name; it must not be enclosed in '[ ]' brackets. pow(n: number, m?: BigNumber.Value): BigNumber;

-  precision(includeZeros?: boolean): number;
+  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+  // Warning: (tsdoc-param-tag-with-invalid-optional-name) The @param should not include a JSDoc-style optional name; it must not be enclosed in '[ ]' brackets. precision(includeZeros?: boolean): number;

+  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  precision(significantDigits: number, roundingMode?: BigNumber.RoundingMode): BigNumber;
+  // Warning: (tsdoc-param-tag-with-invalid-optional-name) The @param should not include a JSDoc-style optional name; it must not be enclosed in '[ ]' brackets. precision(significantDigits: number, roundingMode?: BigNumber.RoundingMode): BigNumber;

-  static random(decimalPlaces?: number): BigNumber;
+  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+  // Warning: (tsdoc-param-tag-with-invalid-optional-name) The @param should not include a JSDoc-style optional name; it must not be enclosed in '[ ]' brackets. static random(decimalPlaces?: number): BigNumber;

   static readonly ROUND_CEIL: 2;